-Coronavirus casts shadow on Twitter ad revenue, but lifts user engagement
+Twitter ad sales hit by coronavirus but active users soar

 Hyundai, Toyota and GM were among automakers who started to run online ads last week directly or indirectly mentioning how they were adjusting practices because of the coronavirus, according to commercials seen by Reuters.

-Twitter said total monetisable daily active users (mDAU) jumped 23% to 164 million quarter-to-date, driven by the conversation around COVID-19, as well as ongoing product improvements.
+The warning from Twitter comes two weeks after it reached an agreement with Elliott Management that allowed Jack Dorsey to stay on as chief executive and added three new directors.

-The company said on Monday it expects first-quarter revenue to be down slightly on a year-over-year basis.
+As part of the agreement, Twitter had pledged to grow daily users by 20% or more in 2020 and beyond, roughly in line with user growth in its fourth quarter.

-It had earlier estimated first-quarter revenue to be between $825 million and $885 million, an 8.6% rise from a year earlier at the midpoint.
+Twitter said on Monday total monetisable daily active users (mDAU) jumped 23% to 164 million quarter-to-date, driven by the conversation around COVID-19, as well as ongoing product improvements.

-Twitter said it also expects to incur an operating loss in the first quarter.
+The company said it expects first-quarter revenue to be down slightly on a year-over-year basis.
+It had earlier estimated revenue to be between $825 million and $885 million, an 8.6% rise from a year earlier at the midpoint.

-Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Franscisco; Editing by Maju Samuel and Sriraj Kalluvila
+Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; Additional reporting by Katie Paul in San Francisco; Editing by Maju Samuel and Sriraj Kalluvila